 - Los Altos Hills: $400 for pre-application meeting; $1,500 for administrative review of projects taller than 16 ft. or with a basement.

 - Oakland: $489

 - Hillsborough: $613

 Once you have answered all comments from the local Planning and Building Departments and are ready to pull your permits, you will be charged your local Building Permit fees.
 Typically, the calculation of these fees is based on project valuation and can range between $2,000 and $10,000, and this ranges from city to city.
 In addition, some municipalities charge fixed fees for ADUs, but this is the exception, rather than the rule:

 - San Mateo: $2,819, regardless of size

 - Redwood City: $3,882 for a garage conversion or up to 400 sq. ft.; $4,597 for 401-600 sq. ft.; $4,955 for 601+ sq. ft.

-If you’ve built greater than 750 sq. ft., some municipalities will also charge Impact Fees.
-These fees are normally for new single-family homes - you can think of these fees as a way a city can offset the costs of the new "impact" to public services like the school district, utilities like water and sewage, and parks.
-For ADUs, above 750 sq. ft. in size, the fees are proportional to the size of the ADU against the size of the main house.
-In some cities, these impact fees can quickly become quite significant and can range from $5,000 to $25,000 for a 1,200 sq. ft.
-ADU.
+For ADUs above 750 sq. ft. in size, the fees are generally proportional to the size of the ADU in relation to the size of the main house.
+In some cities, these impact fees can quickly become quite significant and can range from $5,000 to $25,000 for a 1,200 sq. ft. detached accessory dwelling unit.